 1917 - The British Parliament announces that Indians will be allowed greater participation in the colonial administration and that self-governing institutions will be gradually developed.

-The movement is temporarily halted on 13 April when British troops fire at point-blank range into a crowd of 10,000 unarmed and unsuspecting Indians gathered at Amritsar in the Punjab to celebrate a Hindu festival.
+The movement comes to a temporary halt on 13 April when British troops fire at point-blank range into a crowd of 10,000 unarmed and unsuspecting Indians gathered at Amritsar in the Punjab to celebrate a religious festival.
 A total of 1,650 rounds are fired, killing 379 and wounding 1,137.
 The incident galvanises Nehru, who becomes a staunch nationalist.

-1920 - Gandhi proclaims an organised campaign of noncooperation and advocates 'Ahimsa' (nonviolence) and 'Swaraj' (self-rule), particularly in the economic sphere.
+1920 - Gandhi proclaims an organised campaign of noncooperation and advocates Ahimsa (nonviolence) and Swaraj (self-rule), particularly in the economic sphere.
 Nehru joins the campaign.
-During the year, Gandhi refashions the Congress Party from an elite organisation into an effective political instrument with widespread grassroots support.
+During the year, Gandhi refashions the Congress from an elite organisation into an effective political instrument with widespread grassroots support.
 Nehru supports the reforms.

 1921 - Nehru is arrested by the British and imprisoned for the first time.
-Over the next 24 years he will spend more than nine years in jail, with the longest of his nine detentions lasting for three years.
+Over the next 24 years he spends more than nine years in jail, with the longest of his nine detentions lasting for three years.

-1923 - Nehru becomes general secretary of the Congress for a period of two years, attaining the position again in 1927 for another two years.
+1923 - Nehru becomes general secretary of the Congress for a period of two years.
+He regains the position in 1927 for another two years.

 1926 - He tours Europe and the Soviet Union, where he develops an interest in Marxism.

 1929 - Under Gandhi's patronage, Nehru is elected president of the Congress at the party's Lahore session.
-Nehru is to serve as party president six times.
+Nehru serves as party president six times.

 1930 - Nehru is arrested during a new campaign of civil disobedience orchestrated by Gandhi.
 The campaign calls upon the Indian population to refuse to pay taxes, particularly the tax on salt, and centres on a 400 km march to the sea between 12 March and 6 April.